DjangoForAll/Django-Course/Level_5/2_Django_Apps/Content/Readme.md

 ]
 ```

 > Note that djano's own apps are also declared here, you can see them listed before our app.
+The Django Project is just a collection of apps.